Spokane Property Tax Rates 2026: How They’re Calculated & What Homeowners Should Know

 Reminder: I am not providing legal or tax advice.
 For official guidance, always consult with a professional or the Spokane County Assessor.

-(Stats sourced from publicly available 2025 assessment data.)
+(Stats sourced from publicly available county assessment and housing data.)

 🗓️ Spring (April–May): Assessment notices mailed